HelloChatterbox/dev_documentation/docs/mycroft-technologies/padatious.md

 `vocab/en-us/do.you.like.intent`

-with examples of questions about mycroft's opinion about tomatoes:
+with examples of questions about chatterbox's opinion about tomatoes:

 * Are you fond of tomatoes?
 * Do you like tomatoes?